Tao-Hu/VarianceComponentTest.jl/docs/examples/examples.md

 ---
 ## Option `infLambda`

-If you are concerning about too high approximating rank, use option `infLambda` to set a lower rank
+If you are concerning about too high approximating rank for the kinship matrix, use option `infLambda` to set a lower rank

 ```julia
 julia> using ExactVarianceComponentTest
 julia> gwasvctest(plinkFile = "chr3-geno-MAP4-849", covFile = "covariates-julia.txt", traitFile = "y-julia.txt", kinship = "gaw18_849_kinship.txt", test = "eRLRT", infLambda = 1.0)
 ```

+**Note**: If you are analyzing unrelated data, you can ignore option `infLambda` since the kinship matrix will not be included in the model in unrelated case.

 ---
 ## Parallel computing